The Limits of Leverage: Performance and Asymptotics

 \subsection{Transaction costs}

-For the optimal trading policy, the risky/safe ratio $\zeta$ is a geometric Brownian motion with parameters $(\mu,\sigma)$, reflected at $\zeta_-,\zeta_+$ respectively, see Lemma \ref{existence controllable strategy}.
+For the optimal trading policy, the risky-safe ratio $\zeta$ is a geometric Brownian motion with parameters $(\mu,\sigma)$, reflected at $\zeta_-,\zeta_+$ respectively, see Lemma \ref{existence controllable strategy}.
 Hence the following ergodic result \cite[Lemma C.1]{gerhold.al.11} applies: \begin{lemma} Let $\eta_t$ be a diffusion on an interval $[l,u]$, $0<l<u$, reflected at the boundaries, i.e.

 where the mappings $a(\eta)>0$ and $b(\eta)$ are both continuous, and the continuous, non-decreasing processes $ L_t$ and $ U_t$ satisfy $ L_0= U_0=0$ and increase only on $\{ L_t=l\}$ and $\{ U_t=u\}$, respectively.
 Denoting by $\nu(\eta)$ the invariant density of $\eta_t$, the following almost sure limits hold: